wvchallenges/se-challenge-expenses/README.markdown

 ## How to set up this project
 create an empty vagrant directory
-cd vagrant_directory
+⋅⋅⋅cd vagrant_directory
-git pull the files from this github repository
+⋅⋅⋅git pull the files from this github repository
-vagrant up
+⋅⋅⋅vagrant up

 go to shared vagrant directory:
-    cd /vagrant
+⋅⋅⋅cd /vagrant
 create database company:
-    psql
+⋅⋅⋅psql
-    create database company;
+⋅⋅⋅create database company;
-    \q
+⋅⋅⋅\q
 set up database:
-    python database_setup.py
+⋅⋅⋅python database_setup.py
-    (You might need to change the passwords setting at line 31 to be able to connect to the database)
+⋅⋅⋅(You might need to change the passwords setting at line 31 to be able to connect to the database)
 start website:
-    python main.py
+⋅⋅⋅python main.py

 open browser, type: localhost: 5000/